Timothy C. Hain, MD. • Page last modified: March 7, 2021

-We are dubious that the cost/benefit ratio of a cochlear implant for single sided deafness are reasonable: In general, the costs of implants are very high, and the benefits are low, and in our opinion, medical/social resources would be better spent elsewhere.
+We are dubious that the cost/benefit ratio of a cochlear implant for single sided deafness is reasonable: In general, the costs of implants are very high, and the benefits of implants in SSD are low, and in our opinion, medical/social resources would be better spent elsewhere.
 In other words, we don't think that government funding should be paying for these devices in people who have good hearing in one ear.
 We are especially concerned about the potential for abuse where there are mandates about "coverage", and subsidies for insurance.
 This seems to us to be a sneaky way of forcing the public to pay for a a very expensive treatment with relatively little benefit.
 Of course, the independently wealthy are in another category and they can do whatever they want as long as they are paying for it themselves.
 Fortunately, the potential market is small.

 We also think that the BAHA device or the CROS hearing aid for unilateral deafness is a far better choice than a cochlear implant as it is not nearly as invasive.
 We do not think that the devices that cost one or two orders of magnitude differently, should be put on a "level playing field" with respect to cost.
 There should always be consideration of cost and benefit.

 Further information about cochlear implants can be found at the following sites: